okzinch/ibm_capstone_coursera/README.md

 # ibm_capstone_coursera
-This repository is used for IBM Coursera capstone project
+This repository was used for IBM Coursera capstone project

+It includes also test files to practice the skills in machine learning on different datasets (not only Foursquare data).